 Movies about making movies are always tricky.
-There’s always a danger that the final result might come off as pretentious–yet another exercise in Hollywood holding up a mirror to itself.
-And while the initial original aspirations of over-actor, writer, director, filmmaker, showman and underwear magnate Tommy Wiseau for his debut film The Room may have been pretentious and self-indulgent, the actual result is unintentionally hysterical.
-Tommy envisionedThe Room as an Oscar-caliber film with drama on par with the work of “Tennessee Williams.”
+There’s the constant danger that the final result might come off as pretentious–yet another exercise in Hollywood holding a mirror to itself.
+While the initial aspirations of over-actor, writer, director, filmmaker, showman, and underwear magnate Tommy Wiseau for his debut film The Room may have been pretentious and self-indulgent, the actual result is unintentionally hysterical.
+Tommy envisioned his opus as an Oscar-caliber film with drama on par with “Tennessee Williams.”
 And while that may have been Tommy’s intention, the film was received quite a bit differently.
 And for the better.
-Now everything aboutThe Room, the making of it, the cast of odd characters, and especially Tommy Wiseau himself are now the stuff of legend among fans of the “so bad it’s good” genre.
+Everything about The Room, the making of it, the cast of odd characters, and especially Tommy Wiseau himself are now the stuff of legend among fans of the “so bad it’s good” genre.

-Having discovered The Room, like many of us did, via clips on YouTube, I became instantly obsessed.
-And one can only fully understand the unintended genius of Tommy by attending a screening.
-WatchingThe Room on DVD just doesn’t quite cut it.
-And if you’re lucky enough to seeThe Room with Tommy in attendance, it becomes event.
-Greg’s Sestero’s book The Disaster Artist details his own experiences with makingThe Room and his journey to Planet Tommy and beyond.
-(And I do highly recommend listening to the audiobook of The Disaster Artist as Greg’s imitation of Tommy’s voice is dead on.)
-The book offers a fascinatingly detailed account of the strange friendship between author Sestero and Tommy Wiseau along with the making ofThe Room.
-And while it asks all the right questions about Tommy Wiseau, the answers are never revealed.
+Having discovered The Room, like many of us, via clips on YouTube, I became instantly obsessed.
+One can only fully understand the unintended genius of Tommy by attending a screening, as watching The Room on DVD just doesn’t cut it.
+If you’re lucky enough to see The Room with Tommy in attendance, it becomes an event.
+Greg Sestero’s book The Disaster Artist details his experiences making The Room and his journey to Planet Tommy and beyond (I highly recommend listening to the audiobook as Greg’s imitation of Tommy’s voice is dead on.)
+The book offers a fascinatingly detailed account of the strange friendship between author Sestero and Wiseau, along with the making of The Room.
+While it asks all the right questions about Tommy Wiseau, answers never come.
 How old is Tommy?
 Where did he get $6 million to make The Room?
 And what’s his real background?
-Tommy’s Wikipedia entry actually suggests that he is Polish and that he was likely born in the 1950s, but there are conflicting reports.
-The details of Tommy Wiseau’s real life remain a mystery and we may never learn his true story.
+Tommy’s Wikipedia entry suggests that he is Polish and was likely born in the 1950s, but there are conflicting reports.
+The details of Tommy Wiseau’s real-life remain a mystery, and we may never learn his true story.

-"…Franco and the entire Disaster Artist team have created a modern fable…”
+"…Franco and the entire Disaster Artist team have created a modern fable."